NYSED Professional License Verification API avatar

 FAQ

 Will I be charged for failed lookups?
 No. Records are only charged when they're successfully pushed to the dataset.
-Empty result sets, network failures, and validation errors cost nothing.
+Empty result sets, network failures, validation errors, and not-found sentinels (found: false) cost nothing.
+And if a Full-tier detail fetch fails, the basic record that ships is charged at the basic price — never the enriched rate.

 How do I avoid duplicates across runs?
 Use the id field as a primary key in your destination database.
 It's stable across runs and uniquely identifies a (profession, license number) pair.